into your inbox

 Alexander Zverev, the player Djokovic beat to reach the 2021 US Open final, called the Serb mentally the greatest player in the history of the sport following his five-set loss in the semi-final at Flushing Meadows.

-“There is a reason why he’s won 20 Grand Slams,” Zverev said.
+“There is a reason why he’s won 20 Grand Slams [at that time],” Zverev said.
 “There’s a reason why he’s spent the most weeks at world No. 1.
 There’s a lot of reasons for that.
 I think mentally he’s the best player to ever play the game.
 Mentally in the most important moments I would rather play against anybody else but him.”

 Niki Pilic, the former French Open runner-up who coached Djokovic from the age of 12, said there was no doubt in his mind that the Serbian will go down as the best player of all time.
 “Djokovic has won the most Masters titles, he is the only player to have won every Slam at least twice, and at one point he had almost 17.000 ATP points – in that moment, he accumulated more points than Murray, Nadal and Federer combined.
 I am not being biased, Novak is the best of all time,” he told a Croatian newspaper.

-Has Novak Djokovic ever won the gold medal at the Olympics?
+Has he ever won the Olympic gold medal?